google-deepmind/logical-entailment-dataset/README.md

 # Entailments for Propositional Logic.

-This repository contains code for generating an entailment dataset for propositional logic.
+This repository contains an entailment dataset for propositional logic, and code for generating that dataset.
 It also contains code for parsing the dataset in python.

 See the ICLR paper: https://openreview.net/pdf?id=SkZxCk-0Z

+## The dataset

+The dataset is in the data directory.

 ## How to build this code